-The Yale Child Study Center is an interdisciplinary department at the School of Medicine that furthers understanding of the problems of children and families.
-Among the coordinated disciplines are child psychiatry, pediatrics, genetics, neurobiology, epidemiology, psychology, nursing, social work, and social policy.
-The mission of the Child Study Center is to improve the mental health of children and families, advance understanding of their psychological and developmental needs, and treat and prevent childhood mental illness through the integration of research, clinical practice, and professional training.
-The Child Study Center is unique in its scope of local, state, national, and international collaborations in research, clinical services, training programs, and policy work.
-More information is available on the Center's Web site.
+The Child Study Center is a department at Yale University School of Medicine which brings together multiple disciplines to further the understanding of the problems of children and families.
+Among the many disciplines are child psychiatry, pediatrics, genetics, neurobiology, epidemiology, psychology, nursing, social work, and social policy.
+The mission of the Yale Child Study Center is to improve the mental health of children and families, advance understanding of their psychological and developmental needs, and treat and prevent childhood mental illness through the integration of research, clinical practice, and professional training.
+The Child Study Center is unique in its scope of research, clinical services, training programs, policy work, and its local, state, national, and international collaborations.
+The strengths of the Center are reflected in the breadth and integrative nature of research, clinical services and training.
+More information is available on the Child Study Center website.